-THE NUMBER OF EXAMPLES AND FEATURES IN EACH DATA SET.
+TABLE I THE NUMBER OF EXAMPLES AND FEATURES IN EACH DATA SET.
 NUMBER OF EXAMPLES IN FORMAT X/Y DENOTES X EXAMPLES IN THE GIVEN TRAINING SET AND Y EXAMPLES IN THE GIVEN TEST SET.

-features and those that have many irrelevant features.
-This selection criterion should make sure that there is a difference between accuracies of 1-norm and 2-norm SVM.
+should guarantee that there is a difference between accuracies of 1-norm and 2-norm SVM.

 1) Datasets: Reuters2 is a text categorization data set and Reuters-sampled is a synthetic problem domain obtained from it; each experiment samples 250 examples from the original training set.
 We form a binary classification task by training the CCAT category versus all other categories.
 Gisette3 is a digit classification task, which contains many irrelevant features, because 50% of its features are synthetic noise features.
 We also experiment with several gene expression data sets4 which should have many irrelevant features.
 Recall that the gene expression data sets had a slow convergence in the experiments of the previous section.
 The data sets are are DLBCL, Leukemia, Lung, Prostata, and SRBCT.
-Additionally we experiment on classical Sonar data sets.
+Additionally we experiment on classical Sonar data set from UCI.
+Table I summarizes the properties of these data sets.